mykelalvis/FATESRD/fate-srd.com/Other/venture-city.md

 ### Common Power Synergies

-**Energy Blast:** You don’t actually fire bolts of energy, but you can teleport bursts of fire, plasma, or similar nastiness directed at your foes, and that works pretty much the same.
+**Energy Blast:** You don't actually fire bolts of energy, but you can teleport bursts of fire, plasma, or similar nastiness directed at your foes, and that works pretty much the same.

-**Item Summoning:** Back home you’ve got a big collection of useful things, which you can teleport into your hands whenever you need to.
+**Item Summoning:** Back home you've got a big collection of useful things, which you can teleport into your hands whenever you need to.

 ### Drawbacks